 Overall, cash back cards can be a great way to put some extra money in your pocket, as long as you remember to pay your statement balance in full each month.
 Interest and late fees can eclipse your cash back earnings pretty quickly.

-The Citi® Double Cash Card is best for borrowers with good or excellent credit, who make everyday purchases with a credit card and have great payment habits.
+The Citi® Double Cash Card – 18 month BT offer is best for borrowers with Excellent, Good credit, who make everyday purchases with a credit card and have great payment habits.
 The double cash back feature is great if you already have the discipline to pay your statement balances off in full each month, and it’s the only way the card’s reward offer is valuable.
 If you don’t think you can consistently pay off your card each month, it’s best to get the habit set in stone before trying a rewards credit card.

-If you’ve never had a rewards card, the Citi® Double Cash Card’s simple terms and flat rate cash back rewards make for a great starter rewards card and — so long as you pay your balance off each month — it can be a great way to earn extra pocket change without going into debt.
+If you’ve never had a rewards card, the Citi® Double Cash Card – 18 month BT offer’s simple terms and flat rate cash back rewards make for a great starter rewards card and — so long as you pay your balance off each month — it can be a great way to earn extra pocket change without going into debt.

 You’ll get up to double cash back on all of your purchases, which is the logic behind advertising the card as “Double Cash” and not “2% Cash.”
-You’ll earn your first 1% on all purchases, then another 1% when you pay off the purchase, but if you choose to redeem your cash back via statement credit on your account, you’re technically getting just shy of 2% cash back.
+You’ll Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay, but if you choose to redeem your cash back via statement credit on your account, you’re technically getting just shy of 2% cash back.

-Yes, the cash back on the Citi® Double Cash card expires if you haven't used your card for 12 months.
+Yes, the cash back on the Citi® Double Cash Card – 18 month BT offer expires if you haven’t used your card for 12 months.

 Anything over 1.5% cash back is a good deal.
 There are some cards that offer more — as much as 5% or 6% cash back on purchases.
 But sometimes those offers are too good to be true.
 Banks don’t like to lose money and will pepper the fine print with all sorts of limitations.
 For example, they may offer 5% cash back on only purchases at certain types of retailers and only for certain periods of time.
 And those categories may change every quarter, which can make it hard to keep track.